Supervision

 Supervision session 60 minute costs £55 and a 90 minute session costs £65.

-• Payment is required 24 hours in advance of your scheduled session.
+• Payment is required at least 24 hours in advance of your scheduled session.

 • The preferred method of payment is a secure bank transfer (BACS).